google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 ## Context

 Anyone working with field data collected in plots will likely need to extract raster data for those plots at some point.
-The Normalized Differenced Vegetation Index (NDVI), for example, is commonly used as a measure for vegetation greenness and can be calculated from a wide variety of satellite datasets.
+The Normalized Difference Vegetation Index (NDVI), for example, is commonly used as a measure for vegetation greenness and can be calculated from a wide variety of satellite datasets.
 You may also want to use climate data for your plots, or extract